Epic Games: The Fortnite Factory

 Rocket League

-This curious mixture of arcade-style soccer and chaotic car game created in 2015 is now in its seventh season.
-To celebrate its anniversary, between July 6 and 19 they have organized an event called Birthday ball, where the opportunity to face new challenges and get rewards worth 300 credits.
+Now in its seventh season, this curious mix of arcade style soccer and chaotic car game created in 2015.
+To celebrate its anniversary, between July 6 and 19 they have organized an event called Birthday ball, where the opportunity to face new challenges and get rewards worth 300 credits is offered.

 ‘Rocket League’ is the sequel to ‘Battle Cars’, a Play Station 3 game in which there was also a ball and vehicles instead of players.
-The games last five minutes and an extension of indefinite time is played in case of a tie.
-Very fun and with numerous options to customize the content, ‘Rocket League’ is one of the most beloved car video games on Nintendo Switch.
+The games last five minutes and an extension of indefinite time is played in the event of a tie.
+Very fun and with many options to customize the content, ‘rocket league’ is one of the most beloved car video games on the Nintendo Switch.
 Users value its capacity for reinvention, the anarchic and free nature of the games and the constant and surprising mutation of the cars.

 infinity blade

 Released in December 2010, it was one of the first milestones for Epic Games.
 Two other parts followed and he said goodbye in 2018 after eight years of adventures.
 The good reception of the game led to the appearance of a novel of the fantasy genre, Infinity Blade.
-The Infinity Blade: Awakening, written by Brandon Sanderson, which received a very positive response selling out 75,000 copies within the first weeks of its release in 2013.
+The Infinity Blade: The Awakeningwritten by Brandon Sanderssonand which received a very positive response, selling out 75,000 copies in the first weeks of its appearance in 2013.

 The video game is based on the premise that a warrior must finish off the God King.
 If he dies in the final battle, the game will restart already embodying the role of the son of the fallen fighter and with the enemies even more prepared.
 In case the player survives, the cycle will also be repeated and his rivals will be stronger.
 The famous sword of Infinity Blade is the main attraction and object of desire of the players: it is the only way.